-- 1) Paint or enhancements and effects can be applied to a text layer in the same manner as they are to an image. - 2) A text layer can be transformed by making a selection around the text first.
+- 1. Paint or enhancements and effects can be applied to a text layer in the same manner as they are to an image.
+However, doing such effects will make the text uneditable. - 2.
+A text layer can be transformed by making a selection around the text first.